DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-2-ect-theory.md

 Good routines should:

-- Be in line with your school’s ethos and rules
+- Be in line with your school's ethos and rules
 - Maximise time for learning
 - Work for you and for your pupils.

-You should always follow your school’s behaviour policy.
+You should always follow your school's behaviour policy.
 This is designed to ensure fair and consistent practice across the whole school, and it makes it easier for pupils to comply with expectations.
 Your mentor will help you implement and establish your own routines, which fit with the ethos of your school.

 For example, your school policy may be for pupils to line up in silence outside the door before each lesson.
 Your own classroom routine for the start of the lesson needs to align with the school policy, so you should plan to be outside the door to bring the pupils into the classroom, supporting the school in ensuring a smooth start to each lesson and maximising learning time.
 Following this, you need to teach your pupils your expected routine for beginning the lesson.
 Sometimes this will require you to think carefully about how to align what you want with what happens in the wider school.